DrAdamRoe/cloud-variations/README.md

 > uwsgi --socket 127.0.0.1:5017 --wsgi-file main.py --callable app

 The output to terminal looks different, but you should now be running your Flask app on your server on port 5017, once again.
 Go to your virtual machine's public internet address in the browser, visible on the VM Instances overview page on the Google Cloud Console.
 Mine is http://34.159.224.162/.
 You won't see your API, unfortunately, but you will see an error of some kind.
 Since HTTP uses port 80 as a standard, both our browser and Google's network settings expect us to be requesting from and listening on port 80, not 5017.
-To remedy this, we'll use a webserver called nginx.
+To remedy this, we'll use a web server called nginx.
 Kill the process in your terminal again (ctrl+c).
 We're almost there.

 Install nginx:
 > sudo apt-get install nginx